-Top activities to do in Venice with kids: a two days itinerary for a great family experience in Venice
+Top activities to do in Venice with kids: a two days itinerary for a great family experience.
+How to engage and entertain your younger travel mates in Venice.

 Visiting Venice can be a magical experience for kids, just like it is for their parents.
 My son is 9, and Venice is his favorite city, we have been visiting it at least once per year in the last years.